Last Updated on 01/07/2026 by TinHN Editor

 Round of 32 — June 28 to July 2, 2026

 The Round of 32 is the most significant new addition to the World Cup format.
 This round did not exist in any previous edition of the tournament.
-For the first time, 32 nations experience a knockout match, with group winners facing third-place qualifiers and runners-up facing each other.
+All 16 matchups are now confirmed — see the full schedule below.

 Key rule: Teams from the same group cannot meet until the later rounds, ensuring bracket variety early on.